g-h-0-S-t/Karat-Interview/README.md

 ***

-**Good luck with your Karat interview!
+**Good luck with your JavaScript interview!
 Copy and use this as your prepping cheat-sheet.**